Gjirokastër: Education

 The first school in the city, a Greek language school, was erected in the city in 1663.
 It was sponsored by local merchants and functioned under the supervision of the local bishop.
 In 1821, when the Greek War of Independence broke out, it was destroyed, but it was reopened in 1830.
 In 1727 a madrasa started to function in the city, and it worked uninterruptedly for 240 years until 1967, when it was closed due to the Cultural Revolution applied in communist Albania.
 In 1861–1862 a Greek language school for girls was founded, financially supported by the local Greek benefactor Christakis Zografos.
 The first Albanian school in Gjirokastër was opened in 1886.
-Today Gjirokastër has seven grammar schools, two general high schools (of which one is the Gjirokastër Gymnasium), and two professional ones.
-In addition two Greek language high schools are operating in the city.
+Today there are 14 schools in Albanian language and two bilingual Albanian-Greek schools in the city.

 The city is home to the Eqrem Çabej University, which opened its doors in 1968.
 The university has recently been experiencing low enrollments, and as a result the departments of Physics, Mathematics, Biochemistry, and Kindergarten Education did not function during the 2008–2009 academic year.
 In 2006, the establishment of a second university in Gjirokastër, a Greek-language one, was agreed upon after discussions between the Albanian and Greek governments.
 The program had an attendance of 35 students as of 2010, but was abruptly suspended when the University of Ioannina in Greece refused to provide teachers for the 2010 school year and the Greek government and the Latsis foundation withdrew funding.